Everyone likes soft fabric, whether it’s sheets or clothes. As such, fabric softeners are a key part of the washing process in many homes.

 Some fabric softeners do contain chemicals that can be toxic.
 Long-term exposure to these chemicals can make you incredibly ill, and it would be remiss of us to say otherwise.
 There are many chemicals in fabric softener that have been linked to forms of cancer and other nasty diseases.
 However, these are only some fabric softeners; other fabric softeners are totally natural and perfectly good for you and your clothes.

-Of course, using natural fabric softeners does come with a risk as well, you may be allergic to an ingredient, for example, but as long as you read the ingredient list before using it, a natural fabric softener can soften and decrease your clothes without any harmful chemicals in sight!
+Of course, using natural fabric softeners does come with a risk as well, you may be allergic to an ingredient, for example, but as long as you read the ingredient list before using it, a natural fabric softener can soften and crease-control your clothes without any harmful chemicals in sight!

 Is fabric softener bad for clothes?